mredig/SGG_SKSpineImport/README.md

 ```

 ### Limitations:
-* Again, the colorization only goes one level deep.
-You can see this with Spineboy's eyes in the included demo.
+* Your array's values must match the slot names specified in the skeleton's .json file.
-* The skeleton must be well-named, and your array values must match the slot names specified in the skeleton's .json file.
+* If you need to colorize any 'nested' nodes, you must create an entry for that slot in your dictionary.

 ## Questions or comments?